 There can be no assurance that the provincial governments of the western provinces will not adopt new royalty regimes or modify the existing royalty regimes which may have an impact on the economics of the Company's projects.
 An increase in royalties would reduce the Company's earnings and could make future capital investments, or Spartan's operations, less economic.
 On January 29, 2016, the Government of Alberta adopted a new royalty regime which took effect on January 1, 2017.
-British Columbia is anticipated to release a new royalty framework by the spring of 2022, with implementation as early as March 2022, which could have an impact on the Company's operations in British Columbia.
+British Columbia introduced a new royalty framework in May 2022 that comes into effect on September 1, 2024, with a number of incentives ending for any wells spudded after September 1, 2022.
 See "Industry Conditions - Royalties and Incentives".